tomfran/typo/README.md

 ## 3 References

-The SVGs for social icons are taken from [Hugo PaperMod](https://github.com/adityatelange/hugo-PaperMod).
+The SVGs for social icons are taken from [Simple Icons](https://github.com/simple-icons/simple-icons).

 ## 4 Support